One of the reasons we lack power as a commUNITY, is because we have forgotten to honour our ancestors.

 We also have some strong ancestors with a warrior spirit that we can call on for guidance and protection, like Marcus Mosiah Garvey, Harriet Tubman, Khalid Muhammad, Nanny Maroon, Malcolm X, Queen Nzinga, Shaka Zulu, and Maya Angelou, who like me, her pen was her sword.
 (There are many more, feel free to do your own research).

-If you have someone in your family who was a warrior while they were alive, fighting for the liberation of our people, definitely put them on your altar!
+If you have someone in your family or community who was a warrior while they were alive, fighting for the liberation of our people, definitely put them on your altar!
 If not, research the names I have given above, and choose which ones resonate with you.

 I never really innerstood the term ‘guidance and protection’ until I started doing altar work!